 Art and outdoor adventure are always on the agenda; the South Bank's cultural institutions and restaurants combine with riverside gardens and a lagoon.
 Take the paddle steamer or ferry down the Brisbane River, or bike ride through the City Botanic Gardens.
 A day trip to Moreton Island, the Sunshine Coast and the Gold Coast hinterland are regular favourites, while, for the more adventurous, Kangaroo Point cliffs offer abseiling.

 A more sedate day can be spent exploring the city’s numerous walks, reserves and barbecue hotspots.
-Australia Zoo – home of the family of the late Steve Irwin – and the Lone Pine Koala Sanctuary, have a good mix of native Australian animals to discover.
+Australia Zoo – owned by the family of the late Steve Irwin – and the Lone Pine Koala Sanctuary, are home to various native Australian animals.

 Lone Pine Koala Sanctuary